Slovenská Sporiteľňa

-Slovenská sporiteľňa is the largest commercial bank in Slovakia.
+Slovenská sporiteľňa ("Slovak Savings Bank") is the largest commercial bank in Slovakia.
 It provides comprehensive banking services to more than 2 million clients via the largest distribution network with 400 retail outlets.
 It administers almost 6 million accounts, which proves its stable position in the Slovak banking sector.

 In 2001, the bank became part of Erste Group.

 History

 Slovenská sporiteľňa has the longest tradition out of all the banking institutions in Slovakia, which dates back to the 19th century.